-Our 11 day ultimate Israel and Jordan package tour provides the best all-around introduction to Israel and Jordan.
+Heritage of the Holy Land and Jordan in 11 days.
+The tour provides the best all-around introduction to Israel and Jordan.
 This is a versatile tour which features a huge number of sites, sounds and Israel and Jordan experiences in a short space of time.
-One of our most popular Israel tour packages, this 11-day tour includes everything – airport transfer upon arrival, overnight accommodation in standard hotels, air-conditioned transportation, entry to tens of sites, breakfasts, and a fully licensed and experienced tour guides.
-This tour is available to start every Thursday of the year The program for this tour includes the Sea of Galilee, Masada and the Dead Sea, Jerusalem, Amman, Mount Nebo, Petra, Wadi Rum.
+One of our most popular Israel tours and includes everything – airport transfer upon arrival, accommodation in standard hotels, air-conditioned transportation, entry to tens of sites, breakfasts, and a fully licensed and experienced tour guides.
+This tour is available to start every Thursday of the year The program includes the Sea of Galilee, Masada and the Dead Sea, Jerusalem, Amman, Mount Nebo, Petra, Wadi Rum.
 We are confident that this Israel and Jordan package tour is unrivaled in value for money, content, and happy memories.

 At a glance

 |SAT||Capernaum - Tabgha - Golan Heights|

 |SUN||Nazareth - Cana - Beit Shean - Jerusalem|

 |WED||Jerusalem - Ein Karem - Bethlehem|

 |SAT||Jeep safari in Wadi Rum.
 Overnight in Amman|

 |SUN||Return to Israel and drop off at Ben Gurion APT|